esevim/esevim/README.md

-# Hi there, This is Erdem Sevim.
+# Hi there, This is Erdem :wave:

 I am a Problem Solver and Answer Finder.